Deaths from flooding in monsoon drenched Pakistan near 1,000

 Monsoon rains were expected to continue this week, mainly in the south and southwest.
 The season usually runs from July to mid September in Pakistan.

-Heavy rains and subsequent flash floods have damaged bridges, roads network across Pakistan, disrupting the supply of fruit and vegetables to markets and causing a hike in prices.
+Heavy rains and subsequent flash floods have damaged bridges and road networks across Pakistan, disrupting the supply of fruit and vegetables to markets and causing a hike in prices.

+Much of neighboring Afghanistan was also hit by heavy rain and flooding.
+Mohammad Nasim Haqqani, spokesman for the country’s National Disaster Management Ministry, said at least seven people were killed in eastern Nangarhar province over a 24-hour period, and more than 600 others were rescued by Defense Ministry helicopters.
+The seven in addition to 182 fatalities announced dead earlier in the week.

-Associated Press reporters Riaz Khan in Peshawar, Abdul Sattar in Quetta and Asim Tanveer in Multan, Pakistan, contributed to this report.
+Associated Press reporters Riaz Khan in Peshawar, Abdul Sattar in Quetta and Asim Tanveer in Multan, Pakistan and Rahim Faiez in Islamabad contributed to this report.

 By ZARAR KHAN